-For the liabilities, current liabilities are those expected to be paid within one year.
+Current liabilities are expected to be paid within one year.
 These include short term debt, payroll taxes payable and accrued liabilities.
-Monitoring net working capital is crucial since running out of cash contributed to 29% of failed startups.2
+Monitoring net working capital is crucial since running out of cash contributes to 29% of failed startups.2

 Improving Net Working Capital

-Sometimes a lender will be more favorable when considering a loan even if net working capital isn’t positive as long as the trends are improving.
-So focus on the change in net working capital.
-There are a number of ways to increase your businesses’ net working capital.
+A lender may be more favorable with terms even if net working capital is slim- as long as trends are improving.
+So, business owners should focus on the change in net working capital.
+There are a number of ways to improve net working capital.
 Here are three of our favorites:

-Invoice factoring kills two birds with one stone: It immediately improves cash flow and net working capital.
-Down the road, this can improves your chances of obtaining a traditional small business line of credit with better terms.
+Factoring invoices kills two birds with one stone: It immediately improves cash flow and net working capital.
+Down the road, it can improve your chances of obtaining a small business line of credit with better terms.
 But at that point, you may be working with a factoring company who has extended you a revolving facility of its own.

 Refinance Outstanding Loans

-See if you can refinance an existing loan to a longer maturity.
-All else equal, this will increase net working capital by reducing the ‘current portion of long term debt ‘, a current liability.3 If selling a factory or building isn’t an option, considering refinancing the loan against it.
+Finally, see if you can refinance existing loans to longer maturities.
+This would increase net working capital by reducing the ‘current portion of long term debt’, a current liability.4 If selling a fixed asset isn’t an option, considering refinancing the note against it.

-If your business has a traditional loan or small business line of credit (even with SBA loans) you may be able to refinance if the terms are deemed ‘unreasonable’.5 Examples of unreasonable terms may include seller financed deals, if the debt is on a revolving line (an asset based lending transaction) or the line of credit lender is unwilling to renew.6 Some factoring companies such as Fundbox and Bluevine of California have ABL options such as accounts receivable financing, in addition to traditional factoring services.
-Check out our Bluevine reviews or Fundbox reviews for more information.
+If your business has a loan (even an SBA loan) you may be able to refinance it if the terms are deemed ‘unreasonable’.5 Examples of such terms may include seller-financed deals, revolving lines (an asset based lending transaction) or the lender is simply unwilling to renew.6